- mgibson66

 Financial & Language Requirements

-To be eligible for the family dependent visa, the parent must be financially capable of supporting themselves and any dependents without them accessing public funds.
+To be eligible for the family dependant visa, the parent must be financially capable of supporting themselves and any dependants without them accessing public funds.
 Additionally, they need to demonstrate adequate accommodation to accommodate everyone living within the household.

 If English isn't the parent's native language, they will need to demonstrate knowledge of English by passing an SELT English Test or prove exemption if they are over 18 years old.
 Children under 18 years old are exempt from sitting SELT English tests.